hindu-comm/weblogs/manasataramgini/2006/02/2006-02-04_ekanamsha-a-deity-of-tantric-vaishnavism.md

 parallel system that appears to have largely passed out of subsequent vaiShNavism.
 That was the cult of the goddess ekAnamshA.
 Who is she ?

-namaste .astu ekAnamshAyai | yogakanyAyai namo .astute |
+namaste .astu ekAnamshAyai \| yogakanyAyai namo .astute \|
-viShNor sharIrajAm nidrAM viShNor nirdeshakAriNIm | vivesha rUpiNI kAlI kAla-meghAvaguNThitA | kAlI cha kAmarUpiNi sarvaharasya sakhI tatha |
+viShNor sharIrajAm nidrAM viShNor nirdeshakAriNIM \| vivesha rUpiNI kAlI kAla-meghAvaguNThitA \| kAlI cha kAmarUpiNi sarvaharasya sakhI tatha \|
-mahendra-viShNu-bhaginI kAlarAtri cha mohini |
+mahendra-viShNu-bhaginI kAlarAtri cha mohini \|

 Salutations be to ekAnamshA, salutation to the yogakanyA.
 She is Sleep, born of viShNu’s body and carries out the instructions of viShNu.
 Of